 Administrators face additional challenges because large groups of students typically start on the same day.
 Since the window in which they will be working at the hospital is so short, it is important for them to have all of their access needs sorted by day one.
 Similarly, most students have a shared end date, so offboarding must also be well organized and efficient.
 Automated deprovisioning is ideal in this scenario, so that orphaned accounts don’t linger for longer than necessary.
 Continuous review is also still necessary in case a student drops out or transfers.

 Managing Everyone with Core Access Assurance Suite

 The best way to manage non-employees is with a robust IGA solution that can manage non-employees in addition to standard full-time employee.
-Core Access Assurance Suite provides the complete context of relationships between users, access rights, resources, user activity, and compliance policies so that you can efficiently use access provisioning to manage a user appropriately from the beginning, using roles as necessary.
+Core Access Assurance Suite provides the complete context of relationships between users, access rights, resources, user activity, and compliance policies so that you can efficiently use access provisioning to manage a user appropriately from the beginning.